-The regression model revealed that storage time significantly predicts haemolysis progression (β = 0.021, p < 0.001), indicating that haemolysis increases over time regardless of the processing method.
+The regression model revealed that storage time significantly predicts haemolysis progression (β = 0.021, p < 0.001), indicating that haemolysis increases over time regardless of the processing method (Table 4).
 Furthermore, centrifugation is associated with a significant increase in haemolysis compared to the settling method (β = 0.12, p = 0.002).
 The significant interaction term (β = 0.015, p = 0.005) suggests that the rate of haemolysis progression over time is greater with centrifugation compared to settling.
 Storage time significantly predicts haemolysis progression.
 Centrifugation significantly increases haemolysis compared to settling.
 The interaction term is significant, indicating that the rate of haemolysis increase is higher in centrifugation.

 Table 4: Comparison of storage time to predicts haemolysis progression between centrifugation and settling method